microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 cancellationToken);
 ```

-To avoid misplaced edits, editor extension edits are applied like so:
+To avoid misplaced edits, edits from editor extensions are applied as follows:

-- Extension requests an edit be made, based on its most recent version of the document.
+1. Extension requests an edit be made, based on its most recent version of the document.
-- That request may contain one or more text edits, caret position changes, etc. Any type implementing `IEditable`
-  can be changed in a single `EditAsync()` request, including ITextViewSnapshot and ITextDocumentSnapshot.
-Edits
-  are done by editor, which can be requested on a specific class via `AsEditable()`.
+1. That request may contain one or more text edits, caret position changes, and so on.
+Any type implementing `IEditable` can be changed in a single `EditAsync()` request, including ITextViewSnapshot and ITextDocumentSnapshot.
+Edits are done by editor, which can be requested on a specific class via `AsEditable()`.
-- Edit requests are sent to Visual Studio IDE, where it succeeds only if the object being mutated hasn't changed
+1. Edit requests are sent to Visual Studio IDE, where it succeeds only if the object being mutated hasn't changed
   since the version the request was made one.
 If the document has changed, the change may be rejected, requiring
   the extension to retry on newer version.
 Outcome of mutation operation is stored in `result`.
-- Edits are applied atomically.
-The best practice is to do all changes that should occur within a narrow time
-  frame into a single EditAsync() call, to reduce the likelihood of unexpected behavior arising from user edits,
-  or language service actions that occur between edits (e.g.: extension edits getting interleaved with Roslyn C#
-  moving the caret).
+1. Edits are applied atomically, meaning without interruption from other executing threads.
+The best practice is to do all changes that should occur within a narrow time frame into a single EditAsync() call, to reduce the likelihood of unexpected behavior arising from user edits, or language service actions that occur between edits (for example, extension edits getting interleaved with Roslyn C# moving the caret).

 ### Asynchronicity

 [ITextViewSnapshot.GetTextDocumentAsync()](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#gettextdocumentasync-method) opens a copy of the text document in the Visual Studio extension.
-Since extensions run in a
-separate process, all extension interactions are asynchronous, cooperative, and have some caveats:
+Since extensions run in a separate process, all extension interactions are asynchronous, cooperative, and have some caveats:

 - GetTextDocumentAsync() may fail if called on a really old ITextDocument because it may no longer be cached by the
   Visual Studio client, if the user has made many changes since it was created.
 For